fyrox-book/fyrox-book.github.io/src/fyrox/beginning/scene_and_scene_graph.md

 for more info.

-Every node can be created either in the editor (through `Create` on the main menu, or through `Add Child` after right-clicking on a game entitiy) or programmatically via their respective node builder (see [API docs](https://docs.rs/fyrox/latest/fyrox/scene/ index.html) for more info).
+Every node can be created either in the editor (through `Create` on the main menu, or through `Add Child` after right-clicking on a game entity) or programmatically via their respective node builder (see [API docs](https://docs.rs/fyrox/latest/fyrox/scene/index.html) for more info).
 These scene nodes allow you to build almost any kind of game.
 It is also possible to create your own types of nodes, but that is an advanced topic, which is covered in a [future chapter](../scene/custom_node.md).

 ## Local and Global Coordinates